Aware Senior Care Blog

-Helpful Resources for more information on Long Term Care Insurance
+Helpful Resources for more information on Long Term Care Insurance Policies

 U.S. Department of Health and Human Services Administration on Aging (AOA) has statistics on types of care and cost averages, as does Genworth.

-What types of policies are there?
 In terms of policies available, they fall into three main categories:

 - Traditional Long Term Care Policies.
 Genworth and Mutual of Omaha are two of the bigger carriers.
 These plans are pay-as-you-go or lump sum.
 They are most often “use it or lose it”–type coverage.